KEEPING PETS AND HUMANS TOGETHER

 Make a Donation

-Your donation can make the lives of these pets a little easier, healthier and have a full belly.
-Each day is a struggle for the homeless, and their pets have little recourse.
+Your donation can make the lives of these pets a little easier.
+Each day is a struggle for those experiencing homelessness, and their pets have little recourse.
 We are their voice, and you can be their hero.

 Evidence shows that animal companionship is fortifying and contributes to the emotional well-being of people experiencing homelessness, including encouraging owners to obtain sobriety, leave abusive relationships, and avoid incarceration.